 Financial abuse

-This is when someone controls your money, including the way you acquire it, manage it and use it.
+Financial abuse is when someone controls your money, including the way you acquire it, manage it and use it.
 Someone might spend or take your money without consent, stop you from working to earn money, build up debts in your name and/or damage your possessions or property.

 The common thread running through all of these is the element of control and power that’s held by the abuser.
-Often an abuser will use these tactics to control you and keep you within the relationship.
+Often, an abuser will use these tactics to control you and keep you within the relationship.

 One of the most important things for you to do is to recognise that what you’re experiencing is abuse and that you deserve help.